threecolts/scanzy-barcodescanner-sample-xamarin/README.md

 ```

-To get the barcode result from SDK, you should implement the delegate and override the GetBarcode method to follow your actual logic, such as display the alert dialog.
-For example,
+To get the barcode result from the SDK, you should implement the delegate and override the GetBarcode method to follow your actual logic, such as displaying an alert dialog.
+For example:

 ```csharp